Holographic time-dependent entanglement entropy in $p$-brane gas geometries: Entanglement entropy across the cosmological horizon

 We now identify the cosmological horizon with an entangling surface to calculate the entanglement entropy between the visible and invisible universes.
 Since an observer living at the center of the visible universe cannot get any classical information from the invisible universe, it is natual to identify the cosmological horizon with an entangling surface.
 Recalling that we defined the subsystem size $l$ in the comoving frame, we need to know where the cosmological horizon appears in the comoving frame.
-Using the previous $d_c (\ta)$, the cosmological horizon in the comoving frame appears at \be l (\ta) = \fr{d_c (\ta)}{ a(\ta)} . \ee For a power-law expansion, the subsystem size is given by a time-dependent function \be \la{Result:sizepowerexp} l (\ta) \sim \fr{4-p}{2-p} \ \ta^{1-2/(4-p)} . \ee Using the time-dependent cosmological horizon $l(\ta)$ instead of the constant subsystem size in \eq{Result:earlyHEE} and \eq{Result:lateHEE}, the entanglement entropy between the visible and invisible universes increases in the early time era by \be S_E \sim \ta^{3} . \ee In the late time era, the entanglement entropy increases by \be S_E \sim \ta^{2} . \ee Consequently, the expansion rate crucially relies on the matter content involved in the universe.
-The entanglement entropy between the visible and invisible universes, however, increases by $\ta^3$ in the early time era and by $\ta^2$ in the late time era, regardless of the matter content for $p<2$.
-For $p=2$, the entanglement entropy increases by $\ls \ta \log \ta \rs^3$ in the early time and by $\ls \ta \log \ta \rs^2$ in the late time era.
+Using \eq{def:cosmodis}, the cosmological horizon in the comoving frame appears at \be l (\ta) = \fr{d_c (\ta)}{ a(\ta)} . \ee For a power-law expansion, the subsystem size must be time-dependent to describe the cosmological horizon correctly \be \la{Result:sizepowerexp} l (\ta) \sim \fr{4-p}{2-p} \ \ta^{1-2/(4-p)} . \ee When we identify the cosmological horizon with the entangling surface, the area of the minimal surface is again given by \eq{Result:earlyHEE} and \eq{Result:lateHEE} with the time-dependent subsystme size \eq{Result:sizepowerexp} rather than the constant one used in the previous section.
+Therefore, the leading entanglement entropy across the cosmological horizon increases in the early time era \be S_E \sim \ta^{3} . \ee In the late time era, the entanglement entropy grows by \be S_E \sim \ta^{2} . \ee These results show that, although the expansion rate crucially relies on the matter content, the entanglement entropy between visible and invisible universes, regardless of the matter content for $p<2$, increases by $\ta^3$ in the early time era and by $\ta^2$ in the late time era.
+For $p=2$, the entanglement entropy across the cosmological horizon increases by $\ls \ta \log \ta \rs^3$ in the early time and by $\ls \ta \log \ta \rs^2$ in the late time era.